Upside for Nifty likely to remain capped at 12,100; 5 stocks ripe for cherry picking

 Q: Any events which investors should watch out for which could dictate the trend for the markets in the near term?
 (Like RBI policy etc., any other macro data to watch)

-A: Firstly, investors would keep a close watch on the upcoming RBI monetary policy meeting scheduled on June 6.
-After a thumping victory by the BJP-led NDA government, the hopes among participants has definitely increased for a rate cut in the upcoming policy meet.
+A: Firstly, investors would keep a close watch on the upcoming Reserve Bank of India (RBI) monetary policy meeting scheduled on June 6.
+After a thumping victory by the Bharatiya Janata Party (BJP)-led National Democratic Alliance (NDA) government, the hopes among participants has definitely increased for a rate cut in the upcoming policy meet.

 However, we believe that the RBI would await more data on the monsoon's progress and inflation before tinkering with the rates.
-Meanwhile, we believe that the focus of the MPC would be to ensure that the recent rate cuts are passed on by the banks.
+Meanwhile, we believe that the focus of the Monetary Policy Committee (MPC) would be to ensure that the recent rate cuts are passed on by the banks.

 Further, the progress of monsoons would also be crucial for the markets as any major deficit would hurt the already muted consumption demand in the Indian economy.

-Additionally, now that the main election event is behind us, the focus would shift back to global cues, which has been volatile due to US-China trade war and the political uncertainty in the UK over Brexit.
+Additionally, now that the main election event is behind us, the focus would shift back to global cues, which has been volatile due to US-China trade war and the political uncertainty in the United Kingdom over Brexit.

 The movement in currency and crude oil price would also be actively tracked by market participants.